 Fil: Hi Jordan, thank you for inviting me to do this interview.

-The story I won the competition with is called (at the moment) Guinevere: The Dragon Ring [Fil’s book is now available to purchase on Amazon – ed’s note].
+The story I won the competition with is called (at the moment) Guinevere: The Dragon Ring [Fil’s book is available to purchase on Amazon and won gold in 2022 in Reader’s Favorite annual awards in the historical personage category, congrats Fil! – ed’s note].
 It’s part of a series set in the Arthurian era of the Dark Ages – the end of the fifth century.

 24-year-old Gwen Fry, the daughter of an Arthurian scholar, goes to scatter her father’s ashes on Glastonbury Tor.
 She finds a gold ring in the ruined church tower on the summit, and is whisked back to the fifth century.

 Her parents named her Guinevere after the legendary queen.
 According to a prophecy, she’s destined to actually become that queen.
 Which means she has to marry King Arthur.
 She’s not pleased.

 So far I don’t have a publishing date for the book, but they want my entire series, which at present is three books, but more are in the pipeline.

 I’ve never done traditional publishing before but I think it’s much slower than self-publishing.
 I’ve submitted my synopses of books two and three, both of which I’ve edited, and my publishers have liked them.
 And they want me to write a novella to be included in a book to be published next summer, of novellas written by all the winners.

 Jordan: It sounds as though readers will have a lot to look forward to.

 Moving on to the subject matter of your book, I was excited when I saw the name ‘Guinevere’ in your title.
 I’m a big fan of Arthurian legend myself (I attended a Waldorf school where it was incorporated into the syllabus and was fascinated by a picture book based on the story of the Green Knight as a kid).